dinatamas/pinq/README.md

 The performance of this library is comparable to that of the .NET implementation, as it not only directly resembles the API but also the implementation details.

-Please note that creating a Pinq object doesn't copy the iterable's contents, it only keeps a reference to the original iterable.
+NOTE: Creating a Pinq object doesn't copy the iterable's contents, it only keeps a reference to the original iterable.
 Any changes to the original iterable will also affect Pinq.
 (Copying iterable contents wouldn't be possible in the case of infinite generators, and wouldn't be preferable in the case of files and network-backed iterables).

+NOTE: Some operations may enumerate the whole iterable, and therefore may be non-repeatable, if the iterable itself is not re-iterable.
+(Such as generators or files)

 Implementation details
 ======================